The Residual Method for Regularizing Ill-Posed Problems: Well-posedness of the Residual Method

 Because $\Phi_\rf(\Fo,y,\respar,t_0) \neq \emptyset $, the value of \req{min_prob} satisfies $v(\Fo,y,\respar) \leq t_0 < \infty$ and therefore $\emptyset \neq \Phi_\rf\left(\Fo,y,\respar,v(\Fo,y,\respar)+\eps\right)$ for every $\eps>0$.
 Consequently, $\sset(\Fo,y,\respar)$ is the intersection of a decreasing family of non-empty $\tau$-compact sets and thus non-empty (see~\cite[Thm.~5.1]{Kel55}). \end{proof}

 Recall that a mapping $\mathcal{F}\colon \X \to [0,+\infty]$ is \emph{lower semi-continuous}, if its lower level sets $\set{x \in \X:\mathcal{F}(x) \le t}$ are closed for every $t \ge 0$.
 Moreover, the mapping $\mathcal{F}$ is \emph{coercive}, if its lower level sets are pre-compact, see \cite{Bra02}.
 (In a Banach space one often calls a functional coercive, if it is unbounded on unbounded sets.
-The notion used here is equivalent if the Banach space is reflexive, $\rf$ is the norm on $\X$, and $\tau$ is the weak topology.)
+The notion used here is equivalent if the Banach space is reflexive and $\tau$ is the weak topology.)
+In particular, the mapping $\mathcal{F}$ is \emph{lower semi-continuous and coercive}, if and only if its lower level sets are compact.